zack466/ZPCalc/README.md

 ## Advanced input strategies
 If you enter multiple tokens, they will all be processed sequentially.
 For example, typing `30 20 * <return>` will result in `600` (it's the same as doing `30 <return> 20 <return> * <return>`).

+You can push a symbol onto the stack by prepending it with a single quote.
+For example, entering `'gcd` will push `gcd` onto the stack instead of immediately evaluating it.
+To evaluate the top function on the stack, enter `eval`.

 ## Addendum